vantage-sh/terraform-databricks-vantage-integration/README.md

 After applying this module, the outputs (e.g., client ID, secret, SQL warehouse ID) will be used to configure the [Databricks integration in the Vantage UI](https://console.vantage.sh/settings/databricks?connect=true).

+Optionally, you can use `enable_ip_allowlist = true` to restrict access to workspace to Vantage's static IP addresses.

 ## Databricks Provider Configurations
 You will need to define two Databricks providers in your Terraform configuration, one for the account level and one for the workspace level.